mycoophile/nanopore-ITS/README.md

 The last two steps assume you are using BLAST, either locally or online at NCBI, to find identity matches for your otu consensus sequences.
 You may choose to use a different database such as UNITE for some projects.
 We have so far used BLAST at NCBI for greatest breadth of coverage.

-10. Run  a BLAST search with the BC#_filename_consensi file for each barcode set and download the output as an xml file.
+10. Do a BLAST search with the BC#_filename_consensi file for each barcode set and download the output as an xml file.
 Do not use the xml2 download options as BioPython does not work with that format.

-11. Run the downloaded xml file (which saves as a .txt file) through the script Top4_BLASTXMLhits_V3.py to create a tab delimited text file that is easily imported into Excel to display the results.
+11. Process the downloaded xml file (which saves as a .txt file) through the script Top4_BLASTXMLhits_V3.py to create a tab delimited text file that is easily imported into Excel to display the results.
 The script will output a hit in 4 BLAST fields, the hit with highest bit score, the hit with highest E value, the hit with longest alignment, and the hit with highest %identity match.
 The % identity for each of these hits is also listed.
 The accuracy of results is mainly limited by the available database contents.
 If you could ID a species of fungus with a full length Sanger ITS sequence in your database search you can probably get the same result with this procedure.